FeatheredRef/ASMReference/README.md

 Feel free to write for this project, you may write an article at any time, or a specific topic if missing.
 You may either make a pull request, or send me an email.

-## Regarding AI

-Unless I don't notice, I will deny any contribution with the use of AI.
-Assuming AI is bad, the exception "I don't notice" is because if I really do not perceive any AI trait, the quality might be good enough.

 ## License

 This project is licensed under [GNU General Public License v2.0](LICENSE-GPL2.md)